quasarframework/quasar/docs/src/pages/quasar-cli/developing-electron-apps/build-commands.md

 It builds your app for production and then uses electron-packager to pack it into an executable.
 Check how to configure this on [Configuring Electron](/quasar-cli/developing-electron-apps/configuring-electron) page.

+### A note for non-Windows users
+If you want to build for Windows with a custom icon using a non-Windows platform, you must have [wine](https://www.winehq.org/) installed.
+[More Info](https://github.com/electron-userland/electron-packager#building-windows-apps-from-non-windows-platforms).

 ## Publishing (electron-builder only)
 ```bash
 $ quasar build -m electron -P always